kerpowski/BattleBridge/README.md

 BattleBridge
 =================

-Rubber bridge simulator that allows you create bots and run Monte Carlo sims.
+Rubber bridge simulator that allows you to create bots and run Monte Carlo sims.

 Requirements
 ----------------